kubenext/lissio/docs/getting-started.md

 These build tools can be installed via Makefile with `make go-install`.

-A development binary can be built by `make octant-dev`.
+A development binary can be built by `make lissio-dev`.

 For UI changes, see the [README](/web/README.md) located in `web/`.